Through the mid-2000’s Andorra’s property market was booming, with a claimed 50% price jump over 5 years.

 1. you need to be a professional athlete or a public figure of some sort,

-3. incorporate and run a company, which requires you to pay into the social security and healthcare system, and so on.
+3. form a company in Andorra, and operate it day-to-day which requires you to pay into the social security and healthcare system, and so on.

 The take away from this is people relocating to Andorra have either a healthy income or asset base.
 This means they come to the country and spend money, support the economy, and yep, drive up the property prices.